crides/proj-ideas/README.md

 ## Binary format viewer

 Uses some kind of specification language, prints out the content of a binary stream/file, in the original format.

+## Rio

+A Rust-like scripting language.
+Uses some kind of GC, but Dyon-like can also be great for experiment.
+Features Rust-like semantics, with algebaric types and traits (would need research to see how that would work in a dynamic typed context).
+Heavily uses postfix syntax.
+Uses simple OO (`struct` like).
+The aim should be small and fast (like Lua for C).